Stratfy/CP4-Edge-Computing--Smart-Lamp/README.md

 ---

 ## Licença
-Defina a licença do projeto (ex.: MIT) conforme necessidades do grupo.
+Distribuído sob a licença MIT.